How I could have avoided heat illness

 by James Kilpatrick, Loss Prevention Engineer, State Compensation Insurance Fund

-If you think you’re immune to heat illness, you might want to give that a little more thought.
+If you think you’re immune to heat stress or other forms of heat illness, you might want to give that a little more thought.
 I, as a Loss Prevention Engineer, felt that way and paid the price one Saturday afternoon a few years ago.

 I had asked a carpenter friend of mine to help me build a patio deck in my back yard.
 It was the middle of August.
 With highs of 95 degrees expected that day, we got an early start—around 7:30 in the morning.
 But, everything came to a screeching halt about five hours later.
 I was losing my balance, felt weak, and a bit dizzy, and my hands and feet were tingling.
 I knew something wasn’t right, so I went to my garage and sat down on a bench.